Classification of integral modular data up to rank 13: Introduction

 \section{Introduction}

-In this paper, all the fusion categories are assumed to be over the complex field.
-The notion of integral modular fusion category was highly studied, see the list of references at the beginning of \cite{CzPl}.
-In \cite{BrRo} they are classified up to rank $6$ (all pointed) where the notion of Egyptian fraction is the key.
-The idea making possible the classification up to rank $11$ in the present paper is the fact that (as we will explain in the next paragraph) we only need to consider Egyptian fractions \emph{with squared denominators}, which is combinatorially much more retrictive.
-To get an idea, just for a sum equal to $1$, the number of Egyptian fractions of length $n=1,2,..., 8$ is $1, 1, 3, 14, 147, 3462, 294314, 159330691$, respectively (see \cite{A002966}), whereas with squared denominators, the number is just $1, 0, 0, 1, 0, 1, 1, 4$, respectively (see \cite{A348625}).
+In this paper, we assume that all fusion categories are defined over the complex field.
+The concept of an integral modular fusion category has been extensively studied, as detailed in the references at the beginning of \cite{CzPl}.
+In \cite{BrRo}, they have been classified up to rank $6$ (all pointed), with Egyptian fractions playing a crucial role.
+The approach that enables us to extend this classification up to rank $13$ in our work hinges on the observation that it is sufficient to consider Egyptian fractions with squared denominators.
+This restriction significantly reduces the combinatorial complexity.
+To illustrate this point, consider that the number of Egyptian fractions (summing to $1$) of length $n=1,2, \dots , 8$ is $1, 1, 3, 14, 147, 3462, 294314, 159330691$, respectively (as per \cite{A002966}).
+In contrast, when limited to squared denominators, the counts are $1, 0, 0, 1, 0, 1, 1, 4$, respectively (refer to \cite{A348625}).